agabardo/nyc_restaurants/README.md

 # NYC RESTAURANTS

 > Spare time project using MongoDB, Express, Angular and Node.JS.
+Please, bear in mind that several JavaScript functions can be better write and several pieces of code are used for test only.
+This is a project for learning purposes and not a commercial project.<br/>
 Download at your own risk.<br/>
 This project includes.<br/>
 <ul>
   <li>MongoDB</li>